 How can I see a rocket launch?

 The visitor complex offers the closest available public viewing opportunities for rocket launches lifting off from Cape Canaveral Space Force Station and Kennedy Space Center.
-Learn how to see a launch and check the launch calendar to see if a rocket launch coincides with your visit.
-Launch date, time, and viewing opportunities are subject to approval by NASA or the U.S. Air Force based on safety requirements.
+Learn how to see a launch and check the launch calendar to see all upcoming, confirmed launches.
+Please note that the launch date, time, and viewing opportunities are subject to approval by NASA or the U.S. Space Force based on safety requirements.
 Launch schedules can be affected by technical and mechanical issues as well as range operations and weather, either in advance or at the last minute.
 We do not schedule rocket launches, nor are we responsible for delays or scrubs.